Modi presented keys to Houston City on his arrival at 'Howdy, Modi' event | Devdiscourse

-Prime Minister Narendra Modi was on Sunday presented with the keys to the Houston City by its Mayor Sylvester Turner on his arrival at the 'Howdy Modi' mega-event here.
+Prime Minister Narendra Modi was on Sunday presented with the keys to the Houston City by its Mayor Sylvester Turner on his arrival at the 'Howdy Modi' mega-event here as the mark of respect and the long-standing India-Houston ties.
 After welcoming Modi at the event, Turner handed over the oversized keys to the city of Houston to him.

 At the event start of the event, Turner told the crowd that Houston is the most diverse city in the county.
 "In Houston, we say howdy in more than 140 languages," Turner said, "and this morning we are saying howdy to Modi!"

 About two dozen governors and members of the US Congress are also attending the event.
-Houston has one of the largest concentrations of the Indian-American community in the US.
+Houston has one of the largest concentration of the Indian-American community in the US.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)